googleapis/ruby-spanner-activerecord/examples/snippets/quickstart/README.md

 2. Fill the sample database with some data by calling `rake db:seed`.
 This will execute the script in `db/seeds.rb`.
 The seed script fills the database with 10 random singers and 30 random albums.
 3. Run the `application.rb` file.
 This application will:
-3.1.
-List all known singers and albums.
+   1. List all known singers and albums.
-3.2.
-Select a random singer and update the name of this singer.
+   2. Select a random singer and update the name of this singer.
-3.3.
-Select all singers whose last name start with an 'A'.
+   3. Select all singers whose last names start with an 'A'.

 Run the application with the command